 The rule will duplicate our best performing ad sets 3 times into the same campaign, but won’t do this more than once every 72 hours - so long as the ad sets still fit the criteria of course.

 Oh, and just for good measure, we’ve used day parting to force the rule to only run overnight (between midnight and 5am).

 Our ad sets will never be duplicated at any other time of the day, and will be fresh and ready to go on the morning their duplicates are created.

-Duplication is an important tool in any Facebook and Instagram advertiser’s arsenal, whether you just want to speed up the process of creating new campaigns and increase the likelihood of replicating past success, or whether you want to scale aggressively by manipulating Facebook’s algorithm with live campaigns.
+Duplication is an important tool in any Facebook and Instagram advertiser’s arsenal.
+Whether you want to speed up the process of creating new campaigns, increase the likelihood of replicating past success, or scale aggressively by manipulating Facebook’s algorithm with live campaigns - duplication is key.

 Duplication for the nation!

 - Facebook Business: Helping small businesses succeed in a mobile world